mdda/mdda.github.io/_posts/AI/2014-09-29-Harpur-thesis.md

 * Ad-hoc fixes to make examples work don't appear to have much motivation - couldn't the whitening problem for the images (for the wavelets examples) be acheived with bias terms, etc, rather than additional factors?

+* Each of the image examples seems to discover reasonable 'convolutional network' first layer kernels in an unsupervised manner.
+Not familiar with the state-of-the-art at the time, though.
+No indication (yet) that there's a plan to stack these detectors, nor use them 'convolution style'